JasonMHo/student/README.md

 # student management demo
 This is a simple demo about student management with springboot, Frontend using Bootstrap;
-Backend using springboot with default templates.
+Backend using springboot with default templates Thymeleaf.